chrisbanes/tivi/README.md

 ```

 ## Jetpack Compose
-As mentioned above, this project is slowly being migrated away from views to [Jetpack Compose](https://developer.android.com/jetpack/compose).
-There are currently 3 pieces of UI written in Compose:
+As mentioned above, this project has been migrated to [Jetpack Compose](https://developer.android.com/jetpack/compose).
+The basic building blocks of the apps are still `Fragment`s, but each fragment's content is implemented in Compose.
+Some examples of the UI include:

 ### Show details
 [[source](/ui-showdetails)]